AchrafSoltani/go-gnu-coreutils/README.md

-# go-linux-commands
+# Go GNU Coreutils
-A rewrite of the Linux commands in Go (Golang)
+A rewrite of the GNU Coreutils in Go (Golang)